Tobacco flea beetle (Epitrix hirtipennis Melsheimer)

 Biology and life history Tuber flea beetle adults overwinter buried in the soil in and around potato fields.
 Overwinter survival appears to be highest in elevated, grassy headland regions unaffected by field flooding.
 There are two to three generations annually in growing areas west of the Cascade Mountains, which are the areas primarily affected by flea beetles.
 The first generation begins with the overwintered adult flight from late May to late June.
 Mating and egg laying can continue for up to a month.
 Generally, the larval stage takes about 3 weeks to complete, followed by a 2 week pupation period.
 First generation larvae feed from early June to mid-July, second generation from mid-July to mid-August, and third generation from mid-August to mid-September.
 The second and third generation larval damage is of particular importance to the late crop potato varieties.
 The life cycle normally is completed in about 6 weeks.

-Little is known about the natural enemies of flea beetles in potatoes of the PNW.
-The soil-dwelling larvae are likely affected by nematode parasites and fungal diseases, as well as predatory beetles such as ground beetles and rove beetles.
+The soil-dwelling larvae are likely affected by nematode parasites and fungal diseases, as well as predatory beetles such as ground beetles, and rove beetles.
 The active adult stage is likely most affected by spiders.

 Management-chemical control: HOME USE